 Creamy poblano queso dip, studded with flavorful roasted poblano peppers, is pleasantly spicy but not fiery.
 Enjoy it as a dip or a topping for tacos or nachos.

 I’ve been on a poblano kick lately.
 Much like roasted red peppers, roasting these dark green gems really makes a difference.
-Roasting mellows and intensifies the flavors at the same time, softening the flesh and loosening the skins.
+Roasting mellows and intensifies the flavors at the same time, softening the flesh and loosening the skins so they can easily be peeled off.

-You can use roasted poblanos in a variety of ways.
-I love southwestern farro salad with roasted poblanos and chile relleno soup with chicken.
 And, of course, I love the addition of roasted poblanos to this queso dip.
 The chunks of flavorful roasted peppers really up the flavor profile of plain queso dip.
+Some folks like adding meat to queso dip but I’d have to say that peppers are much tastier and it keeps this dip vegetarian friendly.

 You may be wondering if poblano peppers make the dip spicier.
 I’ve noticed that there can be quite a lot of variation in the spiciness of poblano peppers.
 Sometimes the peppers have quite a bit of heat, and sometimes they are really quite mild.
 The peppers all look the same on the outside but you’ll have to take a little taste to test how hot they are.

 None of them are super hot, though, if you’re worried about that.
-Poblano queso dip is not going to singe your tongues or make your eyes water.
+Poblano queso dip is not going to singe your tongue or make your eyes water.

 Enjoy this poblano queso with tortilla chips as an appetizer.
 Try it as a topping for nachos or tacos – it’s so good drizzled on these cauliflower nachos or crispy sweet potato tacos.
 Top homemade French fries or roasted sweet potatoes with poblano queso for a real treat.

 Creamy poblano queso isn’t a difficult recipe to make.
 It takes a little time, especially if you need to roast the poblanos first.
-I like to roast a bunch of the peppers all at once, and then use them in a variety of recipes.
+I like to roast a bunch of the peppers all at once to use in different recipes or just to eat plain.

-Tip: You can freeze roasted peppers, for future use in recipes.
+Roast a big batch of poblanos and freeze them for future use in recipes.
 It’s a great meal prep idea, and it makes sense to just do a bunch of peppers if you’re already taking the time to do it.
+Pack them into freezer bags in a single layer and freeze them for up to a year.

 Once you have the poblanos prepared, you’re ready to go.
 You’ll begin by sautéing chopped onions in a skillet, then adding minced garlic and the poblanos.